diku-dk/futhark-book/language.rst

 This feature also demonstrates the Futhark line comment syntax — two dashes followed by a space.
 Block comments are not supported.

-A two-way if-then-else is the only branching construct in Futhark:
+Two-way if-then-else is the main branching construct in Futhark:

 ::

     if x < 0 then -x else x

+Pattern matching with the ``match`` keyword will be discussed later.

-Arrays are indexed using the common row-major notation, as in the expression ``a[i1, i2, i3, ...]``.
+Arrays are indexed using conventional row-major notation, as in the expression ``a[i1, i2, i3, ...]``.
 All array accesses are checked at runtime, and the program will terminate abnormally if an invalid access is attempted.